handsontable/hyperformula/docs/guide/custom-functions.md

 ### 3. Add your function's names

-In your function plugin, in the static `translations` property, define your function's names in every language that you want to support.
+In your function plugin, in the static `translations` property, define your function's names in every language you want to support.
 Your end users use these names to call your function inside formulas.

 If you support just one language, you still need to define the name of your function in that language.